aptos-foundation/AIPs/aips/reduce_largest_accepted_transactions.md

 ## Motivation

-Allowing large individual transactions, makes chain less responsive and harder to farily share resources.
+Allowing large individual transactions, makes it easy for individual transactions to unfarily hog computation resources, makes it harder to fairly share resources, and makes chain less responsive.

-From investiations, it is much more common that innefficient implementations lead to high-gas usage, and less common for it to be an actual need.
+From investiations, most common causes for single transaction taking a lot of time to execute are:
+- innefficient implementations
+- batching of many individual operations into single transaction.

+Less commonly, and mostly on the lower end of around the ~10-30ms range is a set of usecases with actual need, for example using cryptographic expensive primitives.

 That suggests that reducing transaction limit should be overall beneficial:
 - innefficient contracts will get early information to optimize,
+- reducing batching allows for more parallelism and higher throughput
 - chain will be more responsive and fair

+We will work to understand usecases with real need - and see how they can be handled.
+Reach out if your transactions fall into this category.

 ## Impact, Risks and Drawbacks